 The handful of companies controlling today’s GE seeds, some of which also produce the agricultural chemicals that the seeds have been reprogrammed to resist, have concentrated much of the world’s agricultural destiny into just a few pockets.

 Religious and other dietary restrictions – How does one faithfully follow dietary rules, such as kosher, vegetarian, and others, if the genes of different species are intermixed without labeling?
 Fish genes have been placed into tomatoes, for example, and genetically engineered salmon is now a reality.

 Unexpectedly different nutritional values can also confound people on restricted diets, especially since new GM foods typically aren’t required to be tested for nutritional equivalence before coming to market.

 When did GMOs become common and what are the most likely GMO crops?

 The biotechnology industry and GE crops started flourishing in the 1990s.
-These types of organisms can have genetic material that has been altered by genetic engineering techniques:
+These types of organisms can have genetic material from a variety of sources that has been altered by genetic engineering techniques:

-During the past two decades, the number of crops grown by GE methods in the United States has been slowly increasing and high-risk, commercially available crops now include some varieties of these plants:
+During the past two decades, the number of crops grown by GE methods in the United States has been slowly increasing, and commercially available crops now include some varieties of these plants:

 - Canola (low erucic acid rapeseed)